leonidk/venue_scores/README.md

 **Venue Analytics: A Simple Alternative to Citation-Based Metrics** by Leonid Keselman

+This paper proposes an automatic pipeline for ranking and organizing academic conferences in Computer Science.
+For ranking, the basic contribution is to formulate conference ranking as a linear regression task, from publication history to targets like NSF Grant Amount, Faculty Status, or Salary.
+These conference rankings can vary over time, and be used to evaluate individual academics, universities as well.
+This also includes a PageRank baseline for author and conference ranking.
+Additionally, there is a proposed method for organizing publication venues into groups based on a lower dimensional embedding based on the author x venues matrix; this allows for natural data-driven clusters such as Graphics, AI, ML, Vision, PL, etc.

 ## overview
 The dependencies for this project are Jupyter Notebooks with Python3 and numpy, scipy, pandas, lxml and scikit-learn libraries.
 Run `make` to download all of the appropriate data from DBLP, [CSRankings](https://github.com/emeryberger/CSrankings), the NSF, Transparent California, and Scholar Rank.
 The Makefile script will then pre-process the data (using `my_dblp_parser.py` and `cleanup_venues.ipynb`) into three main datafiles, `useful_authors_list.pkl.gz useful_papers.pkl.gz useful_venue_list.pkl.gz`.
 Then the following programs are useful in generating rankings and clusterings
 * `cleaned_venues_to_weights.ipynb` generates conference rankings using a regression function.
 The top notebook block contains a variety of settings and hyper-parameters to chose what dataset to fit.